-Join us for the last workshop of the STREAM project, where we'll show how we've engaged local communities in Germany, Austria, Hungary and Serbia to raise awareness about water pollution and the Danube's unique soundscape.
+Join the final STREAM workshop to explore how we engaged communities in Germany, Austria, Hungary & Serbia on water pollution and the Danube's soundscape.

 In the context of climate change and the growing scarcity of global water resources, the protection of water bodies assumes fundamental importance.
 In order to achieve this, it is necessary to implement more comprehensive environmental education programmes for the general public, with the aim of strengthening environmental awareness and motivating environmentally friendly behaviour.